-Born and raised in a once bustling rust belt town in northern Illinois, Louis's childhood environment was filled more with crumbling parking lots and run down strip malls than with granite peaks and clear, cool trout streams.
-Upon graduating from the University of Illinois, Louis went on to attend the University of Michigan Law School where he earned his J.D.
-While making plans to move back to New York City, an opportunity presented itself in the Rocky Mountain oil & gas industry.
-Louis jumped into the adventure without looking back.
-Since then, his career in oil & gas has allowed him to travel and explore all over the Rockies, from New Mexico to Montana.
+Born and raised in a once bustling rust belt town in northern Illinois, my childhood environment was filled more with crumbling parking lots and run down strip malls than with granite peaks and clear, cool trout streams.
+Upon graduating from the University of Illinois, I went on to earn my J.D. at the University of Michigan.
+The day after completing the New York Bar Exam, I stumbled into a job in the oil & gas industry.
+That adventure started in north eastern Colorado and has since taken me all over the Rocky Mountain states.

-Louis now lives in Vernal, UT.
-"One thing I love about the Uinta Basin is that its landscapes are still relatively "undiscovered" when compared to many other areas I've been to," he said.
-Louis's work has been featured on Smithsonian.com's Photo of the Day page, 500px.com's Editors' Choice page, Arizona Highways' Photo of the Day page, KSL.com, KSL-TV, U.S. Department of Interior social media pages, Utah.com, recreation.gov, nwf.org, and various publications of the National Forest Foundation.
-His image of Wagon Wheel Point in Dinosaur National Monument will be featured in the upcoming book FLYING HOME: The Colorado Plateau from Above and Below, written by Craig Childs and published by Peaks, Plateaus & Canyons Associations (PPCA) (anticipated December, 2017).
+My work has been featured on Smithsonian.com's Photo of the Day page, 500px.com's Editors' Choice page, Arizona Highways' Photo of the Day page, KSL.com, KSL-TV, U.S. Department of Interior social media pages, Utah.com, recreation.gov, nwf.org, and various publications of the National Forest Foundation.
+My image of Wagon Wheel Point in Dinosaur National Monument is featured in the upcoming book FLYING HOME: The Colorado Plateau from Above and Below, written by Craig Childs and published by Peaks, Plateaus & Canyons Associations (PPCA).